-Decision-support tool reduces deaths from pneumonia in emergency
+Decision-support tool reduces deaths from pneumonia in emergency departments

 12 September 2013

 A trial of an electronic decision support tool that is linked to patients' electronic medical records showed it helped to reduce deaths from pneumonia in emergency departments by up to 25%.

 The findings were presented at the European Respiratory Society (ERS) Annual Congress in Barcelona on 11 September 2013.